 • Pleated filter: Every three months

-Some furnaces, especially older ones, could be noisier than others.
-But if you’re detecting exceedingly loud or weird noises, it may be time to contact a heating and cooling company like Ilten's for furnace repair in Cedar Rapids.
+Some furnaces, especially older ones, could be louder than others.
+But if you’re detecting very loud or weird noises, it may be time to get in touch with a heating and cooling company like Ilten's for furnace repair in Cedar Rapids.

-Here are a few noises to keep an eye out for, how to repair them and when to get in touch with a specialist.
+Here are a few noises to be looking for, how to solve them and when to contact a professional.

 Furnace Making Gurgling or Bubbling Noise